JustRoxy/picard-lyrics/README.md

 ## Features

+- Parse lyrics from [lrclib.net](https://lrclib.net/) or [lyricsify.com](https://www.lyricsify.com/)
 - Lyrics caching, improving album load times by a lot
 - Updates schedule configuration, allowing you to control when `not found`, `synced`, and `unsynced` lyrics should be updated
 - `prefer_unsynced` setting, controlling what type of lyrics should be embedded

 ## Disclaimer

+The plugin is **NOT** responsible for incorrectly matched lyrics and therefore accidental override of the correct ones.
+It's expected from the user to check the lyrics before saving.

 Some occasional mismatches or misses might happen due to the nature of how tracks are matched against the lrclib.
 That project does not utilize